noahgibbs/self_conscious_dgd/37_ArraysMappings.md

 $19 = ([ "fred":2, "jim":1, "john":9, "sam":3 ])
 ```

-You can also add two mappings.
+You can also add two mappings with the "+" operator, or add into a mapping with "+=".
 Remember that you can't have multiple values for the same key.
 If there are duplicate keys, one will overwrite the other.

 ## Adding to Arrays